cbeggs615/61040-portfolio/assignments/assignment2.md

 ![MyTeams Calendar](../assets/MyTeamsCalendar.jpeg)

 ## User Journey
-Alex is a sports fan who follows the Ravens in the NFL, the Phillies in the MLB, and the Sixers in the NBA.
-With games across different leagues and times, he often bounces between apps like ESPN, NFL.com, and MLB.com just to figure out when his teams are playing and how they’re doing.
+Christian is a sports fan who follows the Ravens in the NFL, the Phillies in the MLB, and the Sixers in the NBA.
+With games across different leagues and times, he used to bounce between apps like ESPN, NFL.com, and MLB.com just to figure out when his teams are playing and how they’re doing.
 He’s frustrated that each app buries him in ads and articles when all he really wants are scores, schedules, and key stats.

-Then, Alex opens StatsSnap.
+Then, Christian opens StatsSnap.
 After logging in, he lands on the MyTeams Dashboard (see sketch: MyTeamsDashboard.jpeg).
 His chosen teams — the Ravens, Phillies, and Sixers — appear in one clean view, showing their records, current standing, and a list of upcoming games.
-While browsing, Alex decides he also wants to track the Eagles.
+While browsing, Christian decides he also wants to track the Eagles.
 He taps “Add Team,” searches for the Eagles, and instantly sees them added to his dashboard.

-Curious about the Ravens, Alex taps their tile and opens the StatsShot view (see sketch: StatsShot.jpeg).
+Curious about the Ravens, Christian taps their tile and opens the StatsShot view (see sketch: StatsShot.jpeg).
 A bite-sized card shows the Ravens’ latest score, Lamar Jackson’s passing stats, a “Top Story” link, and upcoming games calendar.
 Realizing he also wants to see rushing yards for NFL teams, he taps Edit Stats (see sketch: EditStats.jpeg), adds “Rushing Yards,” and applies the change.
 Back on StatsShot, the card updates to include rushing yards alongside the essentials.

-Later, Alex taps the events list on his dashboard and is taken to the MyTeams Calendar (see sketch: MyTeamsCalendar.jpeg).
+Later, he taps the events list on his dashboard and is taken to the MyTeams Calendar (see sketch: MyTeamsCalendar.jpeg).
 Here he finds all upcoming games for the Ravens, Phillies, Sixers, and newly added Eagles in one schedule, complete with direct links to streaming platforms.

-By the end of the day, Alex feels less overwhelmed and more connected.
+By the end of the day, Christian feels less overwhelmed and more connected.
 StatsSnap has given him a streamlined hub that cuts through the noise, lets him add and customize the stats he cares about, and makes following his teams easy without juggling multiple apps.